ARE FULLER EDUCATION PROGRAMS AVAILABLE TO ALL STUDENTS?

 ARE THE TEACHERS CERTIFIED OCT TEACHERS?

-We recruit all kinds of teachers...retired teachers, newly graduated teachers, teachers who have some experience teaching, and those that have just completed teachers college.
-We also believe it is an added bonus to have teachers with diverse and related experience and backgrounds, that bring additional perspectives to the school and to the learning experience.
+We recruit all types of teachers, including: retired, newly graduated teachers, and those who have just completed teachers college.
+We also believe it is a bonus to hire teachers with diverse and related experience and backgrounds who can bring additional perspectives to the school and to the learning experience.